Yayoidai Station: Platforms

-Adjacent stations

 History

 Yayoidai Station was opened on April 8, 1976.
 The station building was remodeled on September 30, 1998.
 From 27 October 2013, an experimental platform edge door system is to be installed for evaluation purposes on the down (Shōnandai-bound) platform.
 Originally scheduled to be introduced in the summer of 2013, the low-cost system developed by Takamisawa Cybernetics consists of three bars that are raised and lowered in front of the train doors, and will be installed for a length of one carriage on the down platform for a period of one year.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 15,056 passengers daily.

 The passenger figures for previous years are as shown below.